cncf/tag-security/governance/roles.md

   * Asking for new proposals to be made to address an identified need.
   * Partnering with Technical Leads to establish a roadmap and manage ongoing projects.
+ * Chairs are responsible for approving Pull Requests, specifically for top-level content of the repository
  * Chairs may additionally perform any actions of technical leads as needed, especially serving as the Security TAG leadership representative to a project.